Signbank/FinSL-signbank/README.md

 # README #

-This README would normally document whatever steps are necessary to get your application up and running.

 ### What is this repository for? ###

+This is a repository for FinSL-signbank, a web application for storing *Sign language* Glosses with videos.
+The purpose of FinSL-signbank is to make the sign language annotation process more efficient, and to be able to store Glosses.

 *   **Quick summary**
-    * This is a repository for Signbank-fi (FinSL Signbank), a sign language Gloss database.
-    * This version of Signbank is adjusted for the needs of Finnish sign language researchers.
+    * FinSL-signbank is being developed based on the needs of Finnish sign language researchers
+    * This application can be used for any Sign language(s) if the requirements are similar.
+    * Signbank was originally developed by Steve Cassidy (https://github.com/Signbank/Auslan-signbank)
-    * FinSL Signbank is based on Dutch NGT Signbank (https://github.com/Signbank/NGT-signbank), which is a fork of Australian Auslan Signbank (https://github.com/Signbank/Auslan-signbank).
+    * FinSL-Signbank is being developed based on NGT Signbank (https://github.com/Signbank/NGT-signbank), NGT Signbank is a fork of Auslan Signbank.

-    * Easy to translate to various languages, it uses Django's translation engine paired with django-modeltranslation.
+*   **Main features**
+    * Store Glosses with videos and relevant data.
+    * Interface easily translatable to multiple languages.
-    * Can export Glosses directly to ELAN's controlled vocabulary
+    * Export Glosses as XML directly to ELAN (https://tla.mpi.nl/tools/tla-tools/elan/).
+    * Holds multiple datasets, even of the same language.
+    * Search from within multiple datasets or just from one at a time.

+*   **About the application**
-    * Signbank is built on django-framework version 1.8 and it is working on python 2.7.
+    * Built with django-framework 1.8 and python 2.7.

-*   **Version**

-    * FinSL-signbank is currently in development.
+    * Currently in development and no official releases exist yet..

-### Wikipages ###
+### Wiki ###

-You can see our wiki at https://github.com/Signbank/FinSL-signbank/wiki
+You can find our wiki at https://github.com/Signbank/FinSL-signbank/wiki

-You can for example find information about installing Signbank-fi, its requirements and how to integrate it to ELAN.

-### How do I get Signbank-fi set up? ###

-*   **Summary of setup**
+The wiki has useful information considering FinSL-Signbank:
+    * How to setup FinSL-signbank (pretty detailed guide).
+    * How to export Glosses from FinSL-signbank to ELAN.

+### Summary of setup ###

-To install FinSL-signbank do:
+To install and test FinSL-signbank on linux:

     pip install -r /path/to/requirements.txt
     python bin/develop.py migrate